wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 The latter observation suggests an alternative conflict detection (CD) and resolution (CR) mechanism that are "lazy".
 Transactions with lazy CD/CR check serialization conditions only at the point they are absolutaly necessary, after which the execution cannot be undone and/or may become undefined.
 We take a closer look at lazy CD/CR In the following discussion.

+### Decoupling Data and Metadata

 ### To Lock or Not to Lock: It's an OCC Question

+Imagine if a transaction

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.